FAIR-by-Design-Methodology/FAIR-by-Design_Book/resources/4 - FAIR-by-design learning materials creation/40-workflow.md

+---
+title: FAIR-by-design learning materials development
+author: Skills4EOSC T2.3
+---

-# FAIR-by-design learning materials creation
+# FAIR-by-design learning materials development

 To ensure consistency in the process of preparation of FAIR learning materials, a methodology that will act as an overarching strategy for implementing a FAIR-by-design approach is necessary.
 In this way, a set of guidelines can be defined to systematically approach the development of FAIR learning materials.